kensnyder/poly-crypto/README.md

 ### Bcrypt

-As of December 2022, Bcrypt password hashing is reputable and secure.
+As of January 2025, Bcrypt password hashing is reputable and secure.
 These 2 languages can hash and verify one another's hashes: npm's bcrypt-js and PHP's password_hash function.